Secondary Field in Data Science

 Each student's plan of study for the Secondary Field will include:

-• AC 207 Systems Development for Computational Science
+• AM 215: Mathematical Modeling for Computational Science OR AC 207: Systems Development for Computational Science

-Two electives in Computer Science or Statistics.
-Students may choose from a wide variety of elective courses offered by the Computer Science and Statistics faculties.
-A list of suggested electives can be found here.
+Two graduate-level, letter-graded electives in Computer Science or Statistics, or additional core courses.
+Students may choose from a wide variety of elective courses offered by the Computer Science and Statistics faculties; a list of suggested electives can be found on the Data Science courses page.
+MIT graduate (G-level) courses may be considered, though undergraduate (U-level) courses will not.

 Upon completion of required coursework, each candidate for the Data Science Secondary Field will be required to give an oral presentation on a data science research project - typically a small part of the student’s doctoral thesis work or a data-focused side project they have worked on in their lab.
 Students will be expected to display achievement of the Data Science program’s learning outcomes, including the ability to communicate their work in an interdisciplinary context.